buchifadev/dacade-celo-tutorial/README.md

     }
   }
 ```
-We made the function asyncronous by using the work `async` in front of the function. `async` means that we can use `await` inside the function.and when you use await, it means that you want to want for that particular expression fo complete execution before moving to the next expression.
-The function use the contract object we crated above to call the `makeRequest` method from the contracr and pass the necessary variables.
+We made the function asyncronous by using the work `async` in front of the function. `async` means that we can use `await` inside the function.and when you use await, it waits for that particular request to complete its execution before moving to the next expression.
+The function use the contract object we created above to call the `makeRequest` method from the contract and pass the necessary variables.

-The next functio is get incoming request.
+The next function is gets incoming request.
 ```javascript
   async function getIncomingRequest() {
     try {